solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 occur through the private endpoint in the `PGVMNET-EUS` virtual network.
 Other Azure virtual networks, including those in other regions, like `VMNET-WUS`, can be peered to the virtual network with the private endpoint.
-On-premises network can also be joined to Azure virtual networks, as explained previously.
+On-premises networks can also be joined to Azure virtual networks, as explained previously.

 ![This image explains how private endpoints work to bring PaaS services